 By focusing on the role of objects in history, I encourage students to root large historical processes and ideas in the actions of individual women and men.
 In this way, advanced students in my medieval lifecycle class explore the rough folia of a vellum manuscript, learning about both the philosophical revolution sparked by its contents and the laborious local processes of book making that permitted such ideas to spread.
 My goal is to teach liberal arts students how to connect individual people, places, and things in history to larger impersonal forces and narratives.
 When students engage with historical actors as equals and see themselves in the shoes of someone who lived one thousand years ago, they learn that people from the past may be strangers but not strange.
 I accomplish this through my deliberate emphasis on teaching with interdisciplinary sources as well as collaborative learning in and outside of the classroom.

 Material and visual evidence are essential to reclaiming the history and agency of the poor, women, and religious and ethnic minorities who left behind few surviving documents.
-This approach resonated in my diverse classes of local and international students at Boston College, classes that have included first-generation college students, students with disabilities, those learning English as a second language, and STEM as well as History majors.
+This approach resonated in my diverse classes of local and international students at Boston College and St. Lawrence University, classes that have included first-generation college students, students with disabilities, those learning English as a second language, and STEM as well as History majors.

 In one of my introductory courses, students studied the Spanish conquest of the Americas through a combination of interdisciplinary evidence and modern media.
 We interrogated archaeological, visual, and documentary sources as well as websites, popular films, documentaries, and scholarly articles to investigate not only what we know about conflict and agency, but also how we know it.
 In discussion, students uncovered the Native American experience of the conquest and identified the biases in our sources.
 It was the big moment when students realized that studying history was more complex than a list of dates and kings.
 I direct my students toward such moments in order to emphasize the contingency of the past and the potential of their future.
 This lesson encourages them to be curious citizens and to implement the skills of historical inquiry in their lives beyond college.